Property Division in Texas

 Separate Property vs. Community Property

-In any divorce there are two types of property: separate property and community property.
+In any divorce, there are two types of property: separate property and community property.
 Separate property is what you had possessed prior to marriage.
-However, even when you are married, you can still maintain separate property in the form of a direct gift, inherited money or property, initial escrow payment or a personal injury settlement.
+However, even when you are married, you can still maintain the separate property in the form of a direct gift, inherited money or property, initial escrow payment or a personal injury settlement.

 Community property consists of assets accumulated from the date of your marriage until the date of your divorce.
-This can include income, commissions, bonuses, employment benefits, retirement plans and stock options.
-The power to divide marital property is given to the Texas courts, where judges will determine a reasonable division arrangement based on the needs, interests and rights of all parties involved, including children.
+This can include income, commissions, bonuses, employment benefits, retirement plans, and stock options.
+The power to divide marital property is given to the Texas courts, where judges will determine a reasonable division arrangement based on the needs, interests, and rights of all parties involved, including children.

 Let Us Protect Your Rights